AntonioFasano/SienaR/README.md

 ## Browse Sittings

-The rational to browse exam sitting schedules is to first set the current course, then the sitting date of interest, and eventually download data.
+The rational to browse exam sitting schedules is to first set the current course, then the sitting schedule of interest, and eventually download data.

 To see  courses<sup id="a1">[1](#f1)</sup> associated with your credentials, use: